 You wouldn’t use a pocketknife to cut down a tree, or a sledgehammer to pound in a nail, yet many decision-makers regularly use the wrong tool to tackle their data jobs.
-Choosing the wrong tool ensures that data analysis will be arduous, time-consuming, and deliver sub-par results.
+Choosing the wrong data analysis software ensures that your analytics will be arduous, time-consuming, and deliver sub-par results.
 In this post, we’ll lay out the different types of tools that you have at your disposal, and break down where they shine, and where they fall short.

 Spreadsheets are hands-down the best-known data tool.
 They’re fast, easy, and amazing for certain tasks.
 They’re a bit like the pocket knife of data analysis.
 The flip-side is that because of their popularity, they’re often misused for things they’re not good at.

 Where spreadsheets shine: If you want to brainstorm, do some one-time analysis, or put together some quick financial models, spreadsheets give you the flexibility you need.